tronprotocol/tronbox/FURTHER_INFO.md

 tronbox migrate
 ```

 This command will invoke all migration scripts within the migrations directory.
-If your previous migration was successful, `tronbox migrate` will invoke a newly created migration.
+If your previous migration was successful, `tronbox migrate` will invoke a newly-created migration.
 If there is no new migration script, this command will have no operational effect.
 Instead, you can use the option `--reset` to restart the migration script.

 ```
 tronbox migrate --reset